 What is a Pap Smear Screening?

 A Pap (Papanicolaou) smear is a screening procedure that checks if there are abnormalities in a woman’s cervix, the lower portion of the uterus (womb) that opens to the vagina.
 After collecting the cells, the healthcare provider then places them inside a bottle with a special solution for preservation.
 Once sent to the laboratory, a pathologist will check the cells for abnormalities.
-A pathologist is a doctor who specializes in laboratory results.
+A pathologist is a doctor who specialises in laboratory results.

 Can a Pap Smear Detect an STD?